-- St Augustine of Canterbury Catholic Primary School has policies and processes in place to deal with low-level concerns and allegations that don't meet the 'harm threshold'. - A low-level concern is any concern (no matter how small, and even if no more than causing a sense of unease or a 'nagging doubt') that a member of staff has acted in a way that: - is inconsistent with the staff code of conduct, including inappropriate conduct outside of work - does not meet the allegations threshold or is not considered serious enough to refer to the local authority designated officer (LADO). - Low-level concerns can exist on a wide spectrum, from the inadvertent and thoughtless, through to behaviour which is intended to enable abuse. - Where low-level concerns are reported, the headteacher/principal should share or liaise with the LADO enquiries officer via the LADO Enquiry Line. - The Medway LADO policy states that all allegations, including low level are considered with the LADO, please communicate and engage with the LADO in relation to all low-level concerns. - St Augustine of Canterbury Catholic Primary School staff code of conduct explains what a low-level concern is and the importance of sharing concerns.
+- St Augustine of Canterbury Catholic Primary School's Staff Code of Conduct explains what a low-level concern is and the importance of sharing concerns.
+We have clear reporting procedures for children, parents and other people to report concerns or complaints, including abusive or poor practice.
+We also acknowledge that low-level concerns can arise in several ways from various sources, e.g. suspicion, complaint or a disclosure.
+Procedures in place for confidentially sharing, recording and handling of low-level concerns include all low-level concerns must be shared initially with the DSL (or Deputy DSLs).
+If the concern is reported to the Deputy DSLs they should inform the headteacher of all the low-level concerns and in a timely fashion according to the nature of each particular low-level concern.
+The headteacher should be the ultimate decision maker in respect of all low-level concerns, although it is recognised that depending on the nature of some low-level concerns and/or the role of the DSL, the headteacher may wish to consult with the Deputy DSLs and take a more collaborative decision-making approach.
+Low-level concerns which are shared about supply staff and contractors should be notified to their employers, so that any potential patterns of inappropriate behaviour can be identified.
+If in any doubt as to whether the information which has been shared about a member of staff as a low-level concern in fact meets the harm threshold, the DSL/Headteacher should consult with their LADO. - A low-level concern is any concern (no matter how small, and even if no more than causing a sense of unease or a 'nagging doubt') that a member of staff has acted in a way that: - is inconsistent with the staff code of conduct, including inappropriate conduct outside of work - does not meet the allegations threshold or is not considered serious enough to refer to the local authority designated officer (LADO). - Low-level concerns can exist on a wide spectrum, from the inadvertent and thoughtless, through to behaviour which is intended to enable abuse. - Where low-level concerns are reported, the headteacher should liaise with the LADO Service on 01634 331 065 - The Medway LADO policy states that all allegations, including low level are considered with the LADO, please communicate and engage with the LADO in relation to all low-level concerns.

-19.2 Whistleblowing Procedure
+Whistleblowing Procedure

-- All staff and volunteers should feel able to raise concerns about poor or unsafe practice and such concerns will always be taken seriously by the leadership team.
-All members of staff are made aware of the schools Whistleblowing procedures.
-It is a disciplinary offence not to report concerns about the conduct of a colleague that could place a child at risk. - Staff can also access the NSPCC whistleblowing helpline if they do not feel able to raise concerns regarding child protection failures internally.
+• All staff and volunteers should feel able to raise concerns about poor or unsafe practice and such concerns will always be taken seriously by the leadership team.
+All members of staff are made aware of the school's Whistleblowing procedure (see Whistleblowing policy).
+It is a disciplinary offence not to report concerns about the conduct of a colleague that could place a child at risk.

+Staff can also access the NSPCC whistleblowing helpline if they do not feel able to raise concerns regarding child protection failures internally.
 Staff can call 0800 028 0285 (8:00 AM to 8:00 PM Monday to Friday) or email help@nspcc.org.uk.

-20 Safeguarding Children with Special Educational Needs and Disabilities
+19 Safeguarding Children with Special Educational Needs and Disabilities